Is Tooth Extraction a Major Surgery?

 Why Tooth Extraction in Boston?

-Your permanent adult teeth are supposed to last you a lifetime.
-The problem is that this is only the case when teeth are unaffected by illness, and they are well cared for.
-If there are problems with the teeth later on in life, or a condition has caused them to loosen, extraction may be necessary.
-Here are a few possible reasons patients may need a full extraction.
+Your permanent adult teeth should last you a lifetime.
+However, this is only the case when teeth are well cared for and unaffected by illness or injury.
+Here are a few possible reasons patients may need an extraction.

 Damage Due To Decay

-When tooth decay gets to the pulp of the tooth in the center, the bacteria can invade the pulp, causing an infection and leading to root canal treatment being necessary.
-This usually works to treat the infection, but extraction is often then performed to stop the spread of infection further.
-Our dentists can examine your affected tooth and give you the best option, whether that’s an extraction or a full root canal.
+When tooth decay reaches the pulp of the tooth in the center, bacteria can invade the pulp, causing an infection that requires a root canal.
+A root canal usually works to treat the infection, but if not, extraction is the next step.
+Our dentists can examine your affected tooth or teeth and give you the best recommendation and treatment.

-Gum infections can be challenging to manage if left too late, and its a disease that affects all areas of the mouth when it spreads too far.
-When periodontal disease pulls the gum too far from the tooth, extraction may be necessary.
+Gum infections can be challenging to manage if left untreated for too long.
+It’s a disease that affects all areas of the mouth.
+When periodontal disease pulls the gum too far from the tooth for too long, extraction may be necessary.

-More common in wisdom teeth, impacted teeth occur when the tooth is blocked from coming out.
+More common in wisdom teeth, impacted teeth occur when the tooth is blocked from emerging out of the gums.
 Sometimes, the gums do not erupt fully to allow enough space for the tooth to come out.
-This is when a dentist may ask you whether extraction would bring more comfort.
-It can also prevent damage to other teeth, and extraction can prevent overcrowding and infection.
+In these cases, our dentists may recommend a tooth extraction.
+It can also prevent damage to other teeth, overcrowding, and infection.

 Extractions are necessary for a number of reasons.
 If you are in a dental emergency situation, please call us and we’ll see you as soon as possible.